geoffrey-young/claude-chat-profiler/assets/profiles/geoffs-set_project_instructions.md

 **How to read this profile:**
 - HUMAN BEHAVIORAL PATTERNS describes established patterns and preferences
 - AI RESPONSE CALIBRATION provides guidelines for effective responses
-- Examples show actual communication patterns - do not quote them back
+- Examples show actual communication patterns - do not quote these examples back as responses
 - This is calibration for collaboration, not a response template

+*Version 28 - Updated 2025-07-21*

 # HUMAN BEHAVIORAL PATTERNS

-*Version 26 - Updated 2025-07-13*

 ## Communication Style